abeliapetelle/Predicting-Booking-Cancellations/README.md

 ## Result of the clustering with UMAP visualization
 <img src="https://github.com/abeliapetelle/Predicting-Booking-Cancellations/blob/master/Media/Clustering%20with%20UMAP%20visualization.png" width="40%" height="40%">

+The silhouette score is at 0.48 and Davies Bouldin score at 1.3.
+Even if these metrics are not bad, visually, we do not see clear separations between clusters.
+It is often difficult to see the result of a clustering in a two dimensions visualisation.
+But as I used the PCA method, we cannot visualize the result in three dimensions.
+The best is to see the impact of these clusters in the modeling part.

 ## Objective & Result of the classification models
 <img src="https://github.com/abeliapetelle/Predicting-Booking-Cancellations/blob/master/Media/Objective%20for%20modeling.png" width="60%" height="60%">